 Why do we believe in challenging academics?
-God’s first command to Adam, as God’s image-bearer, was to exercise dominion over the created order.
-As Adam’s descendants, we believe that command takes the form of learning about, exploring, protecting, and using the world around us.
-These activities are all accomplished by providing a wide spectrum of challenging academics to our students.
-True success is not found in comparison to others, but in doing everything we find to do with all our might (Eccl.
+We believe that God has given us the responsibility to learn about, explore and protect the world around us.
+We also maintain that true success is not found in comparison to others, but in doing everything we find to do with all our might (Eccl.
 9:10).
-This is why every student, regardless of ability or ranking, should be challenged to give his best – as unto the Lord (Col. 3:23).
-We intend that HCA’s formal, academic curricula, however, are just the awakening of a life-long passion and pursuit of learning and growing for our students.
+This is why every student should be challenged to give his best – as unto the Lord (Col. 3:23).
+We believe that HCA’s academic curricula can be the awakening of a life-long passion and pursuit of learning and growing for our students.

 How do we ensure challenging academics?
-HCA employs regular evaluations of students, teachers, and processes to maintain accountability to its mission and core values.
-Yearly standardized tests measure the relative position of our students to national norms.
-As a part of our regional accreditation each core academic department undergoes a year-long evaluation and revision of its curricula in relation to national standards.
-To equip and build master teachers, HCA maintains an extensive professional development program which includes new teacher weekly mentoring, required monthly discussion topics, required in-service workshops for all teachers five times a year, and the provision for graduate coursework gratis to all teachers.
+HCA employs regular evaluations of students and teachers to maintain accountability to its mission and core values.
+For our students, yearly standardized tests measure their relative position to national norms.
+For our teachers, we maintain an extensive professional development program which includes new teacher weekly mentoring, monthly discussion topics, in-service workshops five times a year, and the provision for graduate coursework gratis.
+Also, as a part of our regional accreditation, each core academic department undergoes a year-long evaluation and revision of its curricula in relation to national standards.